Our work with Business Rules

 The latest information on the SBVR Specification is available on the OMG website.
 Work on the SBVR standard continues through the activities of the SBVR Revision Task Force (RTF).
 The SBVR Insider area of BRCommunity.com provides a no-nonsense, one-stop resource for up-to-date ideas about and practical applications of SBVR.

-seated, left to right: John Zachman, Ron Ross, Warren Selkow, Terry Moriarty.
+seated, left to right: John Zachman, Ronald Ross, Warren Selkow, Terry Moriarty.

 Taking a break during a tough work session....

-We met in Zurich, in conjunction with the EuroRules conference.
+We often met in Europe, in conjunction with the EuroRules conference.